camunda/camunda-docs/docs/components/modeler/web-modeler/collaboration.md

 ### Undo/redo management limitations

-Whenever you are working on a diagram, you can undo or redo your actions.
-However, when you are collaborating with others, the undo/redo history is reset for each new change made by another collaborator.
-This means that you can only undo or redo your own actions until another collaborator makes a change.
+When collaborating with others on a diagram, you can only undo or redo your own actions until another collaborator makes a change, as the undo/redo history is reset each time another collaborator makes a change.

 ### Draw other's attention